 Phone: 1-800-942-5540

-In the event that I become incapacitated or die, I have a Professional Will on file and another professional Therapist will contact you to work with you to transfer any records or files to a therapist of your choosing.
+If I become incapacitated or die, I have a Professional Will on file, and another professional Therapist will contact you to work with you to transfer any records or files to a therapist of your choosing.

 Contacting Me

-I do not answer my phone when I am with clients or otherwise unavailable.
-At these times you may leave a message on my confidential voice mail or write me a message through the client portals secure messaging system and I will get back to you as soon as possible.
-My phone is answered by voice mail at all hours.
-It may take a day or two for non-urgent matters over weekends and holidays.
-If you feel you cannot wait for a return call or it is an emergency situation, please call 911 or follow the emergency procedures established during our initial intake session.
+I do not answer my phone when I am with clients or outside business hours.
+At these times, you may leave a message on my confidential voicemail or write me a message through the client portal’s secure messaging system, and I will get back to you as soon as possible.
+My phone is answered by voicemail at all hours.
+Responses may take a day or two for non-urgent matters on weekends and holidays.
+If you feel you cannot wait for a return call or if it is an emergency, please call 911 or follow the emergency procedures established during our initial intake session.

-The purpose of this notice is to outline my professional policies in regards to the use of Social Media.
-Please take the time to read it so that you may understand how I conduct myself and respond to interactions that may occur between us on the internet.
+The following is my professional policy in regards to the use of Social Media.
+Please read it so that you understand how I conduct myself and respond to interactions that may occur between us on the internet.

-If you have any questions regarding information in this document, please do not hesitate to bring them up during session.
-As new technologies develop or I begin to utilize new Social Media outlets, I will update you in writing of any policy changes.
+If you have any questions regarding the information, please do not hesitate to bring them up during our session.
+As new technologies develop or I utilize a new Social Media outlet, I will update you in writing of any policy changes.

-I do not accept friend or contact requests from current or former clients on any social networking sites that I may choose to utilize.
-Adding current or former clients can compromise your confidentiality as well as potentially our therapeutic relationship.
+I do not accept friend or contact requests from current or former clients on any social networking site.
+Adding current or former clients can compromise confidentiality and interfere with therapeutic boundaries.

-I do NOT as part of my regular practice search for clients on Social Media sites, nor through search engines.
+I do NOT search for clients on Social Media, nor through search engines.
 Extremely rare exceptions may be made in times of crisis.
-This includes if a client chooses not to follow the emergency plan that we have created together, or if the contacts on the emergency plan fail to be of assistance in a crisis.
-Additional searches might occur if I have not heard from you through our usual means (coming to appointments, phone, SMS, email, etc.) or if proper termination notice has not been given and I have legitimate concerns for your safety.
+This includes if a client chooses not to follow the emergency plan previously created together, or if the contacts on the emergency plan fail to be of assistance in a crisis.
+Additional searches may occur if I have not heard from you through our usual means (appointments, phone, SMS, email, etc.) or if a proper termination notice has not been given and I have legitimate concerns for your safety.

-Although HIPPA currently does allow unencrypted email to be utilized, I prefer only using email to arrange appointments and direct clients to read or write messages through the SMS system on their client portal as that communication is encrypted.
+Although HIPPA currently does allow unencrypted email to be utilized, I prefer only using email to arrange appointments and direct clients to read or write messages through the SMS system on their client portal.
+Communication through the portal is encrypted.